SamadritaR/Toxic-Ingredients-Indicator-for-Beauty-Products/README.md

-#  Toxic Ingredients Indicator for Beauty Products
+#Toxic Ingredients Indicator for Beauty Products

-An **AI-powered Streamlit application** that identifies toxic or harmful ingredients in skincare and beauty products.
-Users can paste an ingredient list into the app, and it will instantly flag risky compounds, provide safety explanations, and generate an overall product safety score.

-This project demonstrates the **intersection of AI/ML, NLP, and product management** — from building the model pipeline to designing PRDs and testing usability with real users.
+A Streamlit app that scans beauty product labels — by photo, text, or paste — and tells you exactly what's in them, what the risks are, and where those risks are documented.

+No more Googling ingredient names one by one.
+No more trusting that "dermatologist tested" means anything.
+You upload a photo of the back of your moisturiser, the app reads the label, cross-references every ingredient against a curated database of 700+ compounds, and flags anything worth knowing about — with the actual regulatory sources to back it up.

 ---